Menditect/documentation/docs/mta/branch-subscription.md

 This how often the branch is checked for a new revision (High, Medium, Low).                                                                                                                                                 |

 ### Adapt automatically
-Select "Latest application revision" to [adapt the Test Configuration](application-revision#adapt-test-suites-in-a-test-configuration-to-a-downloaded-application-revision) automatically after the revision was downloaded. |
+Select `Latest application revision` to [adapt the Test Configuration](application-revision#adapt-test-suites-in-a-test-configuration-to-a-downloaded-application-revision) automatically after the revision was downloaded. |

 ### Mendix user
 The Mendix user linked to the Account that created the Branch Subscription, that is used to authorize when polling and downloading revisions from Mendix.                                                                    |